 - Git is a version control system to manage CARLA repositories.

-Visual Studio 2017
+Visual Studio 2019

-Winbutton and searching for
+Windowsbutton and searching for

 x64.
-Be careful to not open a
+Be careful not to open a

 Other Visual Studio versions may cause conflict.
 Even if these have been uninstalled, some registers may persist.
 To completely clean Visual Studio from the computer, go to